MagPro X100 Transcranial Magnetic Stimulation

-Additionally, there is a Brainsight TMS neuronavigation system that enables precise and individual navigation of a TMS coil above a specific anatomical area in the brain, as well as imaging-guided navigation of the TMS coil to functionally defined brain regions-of-interest.
+- Brainsight TMS neuronavigation system enables precise and individual navigation of a TMS coil above a specific anatomical area in the brain, as well as imaging-guided navigation of the TMS coil to functionally defined brain regions-of-interest

-We also have a range of sensors that connect to a PowerLab 26T data acquisition device, such as the BioAmp cable that can be used to record EMG signals.
+- A range of sensors that connect to a PowerLab 26T data acquisition device, such as the BioAmp cable that can be used to record EMG signals

-In addition, the TMS laboratory houses a Compumedics Synamps2 EEG system with TMS-compatible EEG caps (EASYCAP) dedicated for concurrent TMS-EEG research.
+- Compumedics SynAmps2 EEG system with TMS-compatible EEG caps (EASYCAP) dedicated for concurrent TMS-EEG research

-TMS is performed in the MRI 3T scanner by using a custom made 8-channel head coil.
-Use of an 8-channel head coil along with a stabilising frame provides room to manoeuvre the MRI-compatible TMS coil and fix it in position.
-This ensures accurate stimulation of target areas in the brain.
-TMS can also be timed to image acquisition during scans.
-This prevents TMS from corrupting scans whilst at the same time providing information on brain activation following stimulation.
+- TMS is performed in the MRI 3T scanner with a custom made 8-channel head coil and stabilising frame to provide room to manoeuvre the MRI-compatible TMS coil and fix it in position, enabling accurate stimulation of target areas in the brain

 Research using TMS at MBI

-Monash University researchers, Professor Alex Fornito, Dr Nigel Rogasch and Dr Tribikram Thapa, are using MBI's TMS equipment and imaging facilities to investigate how the brain is connected, and how to best harness brain plasticity.
+Monash University researchers, Professor Alex Fornito, Dr Nigel Rogasch, Dr Tribikram Thapa and Dr Mana Biabani, are using MBI's TMS equipment and imaging facilities to investigate how the brain is connected, and how to best harness brain plasticity.

 The team is using the unique capacity to deliver TMS within the MRI scanner to investigate how structures deep in the brain are activated by stimulating different cortical regions on the brain's surface.